mfang0126/IOS_Chancecon/README.md

 # IOS_Chancecon
 This Application is Developed by Ming Fang, is for Chancellor Construction Ltd.
 Since this the first time to accomplish iOS application on my own, I thought it would be an example for everybody would like to learn iOS Swift Development.
+Also this is a prototype application for Chancellor Construction before.

 If I missed anything, tell me please.

 # Related Github works:

-MMDrawerController
+Picasso

-SDWebImage
+Imagegallery

-MBProgressHUD
+Palette

-CircleProgressBar
+circularprogressbar

-LBLaunchImageAd
+ViewPagerIndicator

 # ScreenShot